-AISC 'Don't Let It Loose' Aquarium and Pond Retailer Recognition Pilot Project
+AISC 'Don't Let It Loose' Aquarium and Pond Retailer Recognition Program

 The 'Don't Let It Loose' campaign creates awareness that releasing aquarium pets, plants, live food, or water is not only damaging to our environment and economy, but it is also illegal.
 Some of the most serious invasive species were originally sold as pets or plants for aquariums and water gardens.
 The aquarium and pond industry can be huge allies in promoting this messaging.

-The AISC is working with the aquarium and pond industry to pilot a 'Don't Let It Loose' Aquarium and Pond Retailer Recognition Project, which provides aquarium and pond stores and their staff with training materials, educational resources for staff and customers as well as recognition of the aquarium and pond stores from the AISC that pledge to distribute 'Don't Let It Loose' information.
+The AISC is working with the aquarium and pond industry through our 'Don't Let It Loose' Aquarium and Pond Retailer Recognition Program, which provides aquarium and pond stores and their staff with training materials, educational resources for staff and customers as well as recognition of the aquarium and pond stores from the AISC that pledge to distribute 'Don't Let It Loose' information.

 Aquarium and Pond Stores Supporting 'Don't Let It Loose'